Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Comparison: scalar vs. ALP

-In the scalar case, the radiated power has the same characteristic as the constant magnetic fields, where we can ignore the plasma effect, and there are no additional resonance effects.
-In the case of the axion, unlike the scalar, the resonance enhancement effect occurs, and there are two bumps in the radiated power.
+Moreover, in the scalar-field case, the radiated power shows the same behavior as in the case with a constant magnetic field: the plasma medium effect is negligible, and no additional resonance structure arises.
+In contrast, in the case of the ALP field, a resonance effect different from the previous two cases shows up, and two characteristic peaks appear in the radiated power.